brave/brave-browser/README.md

 ## Clone and initialize the repo

-Once you have the prerequisites installed, you can get the code and initialize the build environment.
+Once you installed the prerequisites , you can get the code and initialize the build environment.

 ```bash
 git clone git@github.com:brave/brave-core.git path-to-your-project-folder/src/brave